next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

    Then in corresponding TOC item it will show the related LaTex code 3 times ([comment #32](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-359018694)).
 6. If you use math in your post's title, it will not be rendered ([comment #32](https://github.com/theme-next/hexo-theme-next/pull/32#issuecomment-359142879)).
 {% endnote %}

-{% note info %}
-We currently use KaTeX 0.11.1, some of those bugs might be caused by the outdated version of KaTeX we use.

-But, as what is described in the beginning, the render of Math Equations relies on Hexo Renderer.
-Currently, KaTeX-related renderers only support KaTeX version until 0.11.1.

-We will continuously monitor the updates of corresponding renderers, if there is a renderer which supports newer version of KaTeX, we will update the KaTeX we use.
-{% endnote %}
 <!-- endtab -->
 {% endtabs %}